 It was my mother’s passing that made me consider making a will.
 I did this through a local solicitor.
 The whole process was easy, and it was very important to me to include the animal charities I support so that I know their work can continue and that, in some way, I can be a part of that legacy.

 Alan and Julie Bowyer

 Along with our four beloved children, we’ve always had animals in our lives.
 We are glad that PETA are also firmly in our lives and will be long into the future.

 We support PETA because they are so dedicated towards alleviating animal cruelty and suffering.
 They have done so much for animals and saved countless lives.
 We enjoy reading the updates about how PETA are changing hearts and minds through education.
 It’s wonderful to see all the animals that have been rescued, roaming free in sanctuaries after living such miserable lonely lives.

 We didn’t need to think about whether we should include PETA in our will—that was a ‘no-brainer’ as they say.
 We know that every penny will be used to help stop animal abuse and carry on the work we want our money to be used for.

 Bear de Mel

 As a child in my native Sri Lanka, when I saw bulls being beaten as they pulled carts, I would steal the sticks and lecture the drivers.
-When I grew up, I searched for an international organization that would never accept defeat in its mission to protect all animals.
+When I grew up, I searched for an international organisation that would never accept defeat in its mission to protect all animals.
 I found this in PETA, and support all their aims without reservation.
-Staffed by dedicated, highly qualified professionals who follow their ideals, PETA is the most tenacious animal rights organization in the world.
+Staffed by dedicated, highly qualified professionals who follow their ideals, PETA is the most tenacious animal rights organisation in the world.

 All my animal companions are rescued.
 Knowing that they survived trauma before they came into my life, I love watching them play in the garden, sleep in the sun, and play hide and seek without a care or worry.
 By making a bequest to PETA, I am helping to bring about similar happy endings for animals in the future.